OR WAIT 15 SECS

 In a pharmaceutical manufacturing plant, the failure to meet regulatory requirements can be devastating.
 The most severe penalties for regulation infractions result in a plant shutdown, which can have serious implications for production and revenue.
 There are many ways a company can become compliant, but it is important that the costs of compliance — in terms of money, labor, and interruptions to workflow — are kept to a minimum.

 With increasing competition and the demands of Part 11 compliance, companies must streamline business processes and cut costs in order to stay ahead.
 Asset performance management, which may not previously have been part of a company's strategic planning, is now viewed as a critical component in speeding the flow of new drugs into the marketplace.

-SEARCHING FOR A SOLUTION From the standpoint of manufacturing's best practices, pharmaceutical companies reap greatest benefits from regulation-related solutions that have minimal impact on production throughput.
+From the standpoint of manufacturing's best practices, pharmaceutical companies reap greatest benefits from regulation-related solutions that have minimal impact on production throughput.
 Solutions that allow for compliance and ease of use are the most effective choices for companies looking to pass inspection without sacrificing productivity.

 Traditional asset management consists of add-on maintenance modules, but these can be difficult for operators to use.
 At the same time, the task of bringing older computerized maintenance management system (CMMS) programs and home-grown calibration systems into Part 11 compliance can be prohibitively expensive and time-consuming.
 Faced with these challenges and needing to satisfy changing production requirements, a pharmaceutical company may even consider buying new plants or installing new equipment.
 An alternative approach, however, involves rethinking and re-evaluating existing equipment and asset management.